-Battling The 5 Emotions That Can Hurt Your Recovery
+The 5 Emotions That Can Challenge Your Recovery

 A large part of active addiction involves avoiding emotions: Drinking or getting high when you are sad, angry, happy, frustrated, excited, nervous… and so on.
 In fact, no matter the emotion, it’s likely that you just feel more comfortable numb.